judus/rocket-engine/readme.md

 ### 11. Performance Monitoring

-Keep track of game performance with the built-in **PerformanceMonitor**, which can be toggled during development.
+Keep track of game performance with a built-in **PerformanceMonitor**

 **Example:**
 ```javascript